 The Bridger-Teton National Forest has 3.4 million acres, borders Grand Teton National Park and encircles the National Elk Refuge.
 It contains three nationally-dedicated wilderness areas, including the Bridger Wilderness, the Gros Venture Wilderness, and the Teton Wilderness.

 All of this makes for some of the most splendid hiking, biking, horseback riding, and rock climbing anywhere.
-(Not to mention White Season activities in winter.)
+(Not to mention winter activities in winter.)
 Here are some of the activities and features you can take advantage of in the Bridger-Teton National Forest during your stay at the ranch.